BenItBuhner/Bulk-Email-Verifier/README.md

 What to import via command line:

-pip install email-validator dnspython pip install email_validator pip install dnspython pip install tqdm
+pip install email-validator dnspython, pip install email_validator, pip install dnspython, pip install tqdm,

 Attempt to install all of these, as one or two may not work properly, as GPT-4 provided different libraries to import, and was never sure.
 Yes, this was made mostly with ChatGPT in Microsoft’s Copilot!